nsisodiya/choona.js/README.md

 	});
 ```

-### id-of-container
-optional - Every module/application need a node to load itself. it is optional parameter, choona.js will create new id automatically.

 ### Application-View
 This is the Application itself.
 This is the starting point of the code.

+### id-of-container
+optional - Every module/application need a node to load itself. it is optional parameter, choona.js will create new id automatically.

 ### optional-configuration-object
 This is an optional configuration argument.
-An Module can read its optional configuration from
+An Module can read its optional configuration using ```this.config```

 ### Example